johnpapa/angular-styleguide/README.md

 # Angular Style Guide

 ## Angular Team Endorsed
-Special thanks to Igor Minar, lead on the Angular team, for reviewing and contributing feedback for this guide, and entrusting me to shepherd this guide.
+Special thanks to Igor Minar, lead on the Angular team, for reviewing, contributing feedback, and entrusting me to shepherd this guide.

 ## Purpose
 *Opinionated Angular style guide for teams by [@john_papa](//twitter.com/john_papa)*